Dolní Bukovsko: Administrative division

+Etymology

+The suffix -sko indicates that Bukovsko was founded on the site of an abandoned settlement and partly took its name.
+A predecessor of Bukovsko was probably a village called Bukovice.
+The prefix dolní means 'lower' and distinguishes the settlement from Horní Bukovsko ('upper Bukovsko').

 Geography

 Dolní Bukovsko is located about 22 km northeast of České Budějovice.
 It lies on the border between the Tábor Uplands and Třeboň Basin.
 The highest point is at 553 m above sea level.
 There are several small fishponds in the municipal territory.

 History

 Dolní Bukovsko was probably founded by King Ottokar II.
 The first written mention of Dolní Bukovsko is from 1323, when King John of Bohemia exchanged the settlement for another villages with Peter I of Rosenberg.
 From 1323 until the early 17th century, it was owned by the Rosenberg family.

 Transport

 There are no railways or major roads passing through the municipality.